besttime-app/BestTime-Documentation/source/includes/_apireference.md

 ### Subscription plans
 BestTime has two types of plans.
-Metered and unlimited plans.
+Metered and packaged plans.
 The metered plans will automatically charge you depending on the credit usage at the end of a (monthly) billing cycle.
 The basic plan is the lowest-priced plan.
-All functionality is available in the basic plan, However the forecast data is only stored for 1 day (retention days).
-After 1 day you will need to forecast a venue again to query an existing forecast or to use the venue in the venue filter endpoint (or radar tool).
+All functionality is available in the basic plan, However the forecast data is only stored for 7 days (retention days).
+After 7 days you will need to forecast a venue again to query an existing forecast or to use the venue in the venue filter endpoint (or radar tool).
 Upgrade to the premium plan to increase the retention days and benefit from lower-priced API credits.

-BestTime also offers multiple 'Unlimited' plans if you don't like the uncertainty of a metered plan.
-The unlimited plans have a fixed price per month and unlimited forecast, live, query and venue API calls.
-However, each unlimited plan is limited to a certain amount of new venues per calender month.
+BestTime also offers multiple 'packaged' plans if you don't like the uncertainty of a metered plan.
+The packaged plans have a fixed price per month and unlimited forecast, live, query and venue API calls.
+However, each packehed plan is limited to a certain amount of new venues per calender month, and venue search calls per calender month.
-Contact us for a custom amount of retention days or for a higher monthly amount of unlimited venues.
+Contact us for a custom amount of retention days, for a higher monthly amount of packaged venues, or more venue search calls.

 Old plans:  &nbsp;